Colbydude/XIVProgression/README.md

 Release Notes
 -------------

+*July 8th, 2014*
+ - Added results for Syrcus Tower and Striking Tree EX (Ramuh).
+ - Added results for the Second Coil of Bahamut (Savage).
+Note that the achievements for clearing indivdual turns are actually clears, instead of mapping achievements.
+There is also no overall clear achievement, so the number of clears will not be used.
+ - Removed the number of clears from Labyrinth of the Ancients and Syrcus Tower.
+ - Made the update date point to this README file.

 *July 7th, 2014*

  - Made a slight change to the Lodestone API so I can associate each achievement by it's ID instead of the sequential number it's given.
 This way, when patches come out, I won't have to manually go through and figure out which achievement is which.